BrotherFatcake/notes/MongoDB/Mongoose.md

 //it with args 'description of test' and function with no args

-//create 2ndEmpty variable to save future response value
+        //create 2ndEmpty variable (do not reuse 1st) to save future response value

         //return chai request with arg app

         //.get with arg of '/endpoint'

         //then with arg of function with arg of _res

             //expect arg response to have status 200

             //expect arg response to be json

-//expect arg response body dataName to have lengthof at least 1
+            //expect arg response body collectionName to have lengthof at least 1

-//response body dataName for each with arg function arg dataName
+                //response body collectionName for each with arg function arg dataName
                 //expect arg dataName to be a arg 'object'

-//expect arg dataName to include specific keys args 'key1', 'key2', etc
+                //expect arg dataName to include keys args 'key1', 'key2', etc

-//set 2ndEmpty to response body dataName position 0
+                //set 2ndEmpty to response body collectionName position 0
                 //return modelName findById arg id of 2ndEmpty

         //then arg function with arg dataName

             //expect 2ndEmpty id to equal dataName id

             //expect 2ndEmpty key1 to equal dataName key1

             //expect 2ndEmpty key2 to equal dataName key2

-//expect 2ndEmpty key3 to contain dataName key3
+            //expect 2ndEmpty key3 to contain dataName key3.key3a or key3.key3b

             //expect 2ndEmpty key4 to equal dataName key4